ELEC5622-Health-Group-7/healthApp/README.md

 #
 Usage:
 OS: windows, 64bit
-1. Copy all the files and folders into the windows PC.
+1. Copy all the files and folders into the windows PC , and install the mysql in the windows PC.
 2. Database Migration:
     run in terminal:
     python manage.py makemigrations